foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_desc/general_considerations.rst

    by setting MLI_DEBUG_MODE define as follows:

    -  **DBG_MODE_RELEASE** (**MLI_DEBUG_MODE** = 0) - No debug.
 Functions
-      do not examine parameters, and process data assuming they are valid.
+      do not examine parameters.
+Data is processed with assumption that function input is  valid.
       This might lead to undefined behavior if the assumption is not true.
       Functions always return MLI_STATUS_OK.
 No messages are printed, and no assertions are used.